mitre-attack/attack-navigator/README.md

 ## Documentation
 When viewing the app in a browser, click on the **?** icon to the right of the **ATT&CK® Navigator** title to view its documentation.

-## Enterprise and Mobile Domains
-By default, the ATT&CK Navigator will generate a matrix view of the tactics and techniques matrix for the [Enterprise ATT&CK](https://attack.mitre.org) technology domain knowledge base.
-All tactics and techniques in this domain are contained within the *act* stage, which is also pre-selected by default.

-To instead generate a matrix view of the [Mobile ATT&CK](https://attack.mitre.org/matrices/mobile/) technology domain knowledge base, change the `domain` value in `nav-app/src/assets/config.json` to `mitre-mobile`. **Use Device Access** and **Network-Based Effects** tactics and techniques in this domain are contained within the *act* stage, which is pre-selected by default. **Obtain Device Access** tactics and techniques are contained within the *prepare* stage, which can be manually selected.

-[PRE-ATT&CK](https://attack.mitre.org/matrices/pre/) is included in the matrix view for either domain if the *prepare* stage is manually selected within the layer control filters.

 ## Layers Folder
 The **layers** folder contains specifications for the layer format as well as example layers and a script demonstrating programatic layer generation.
 We will continue to add content to this repository as new scripts are implemented.
 Also, feel free to create pull requests if you want to add new capabilities here!